eclipse-californium/californium/README.md

 ## Build earlier release

 ## !!!
 Since 29.
 October 2021 !!!
-**The hostname "non-existing.host" is now existing and all builds of version and tags before that date will fail.**
+**The hostname "non-existing.host" is now existing and all builds of version and tags before that date will fail the tests.
+Therefore use -DskipTests**

 To (re-)build versions before that date the unit tests must therefore be skipped.